 If your are enquiring about your credit history, the credit reference agencies are entitled to apply for the new electoral roll but it is up to them to do so and to then update their records, which can take some time.

-Please note that being 'excluded from version for sale' simply means that details of those residents are not available to purchase for marketing purposes, it does not affect credit rating as credit reference agencies are sent the full register (which is simply a list of names and addresses, no other information such as contact details appear).
+Being 'excluded from version for sale' simply means that details of those residents are not available to purchase for marketing purposes.
+It does not affect credit rating as credit reference agencies are sent the full register (which is simply a list of names and addresses, no other information such as contact details appear).